OctopusDeploy/blog/blog/2020-09/choco-laptop-install/index.md

 In the **(Optional) Cache Location** Parameter selection, you can specify a non default location for the cache.
 I found this useful when installing SQL without having the tentacle run as an administrator.
 I found that SQL can be a little tricky to install without running the Tentacle Service as a local administrator and you can specify a folder such as **C:\Octopus\Applications** as the cache which the Local System User has full access to.

-The **(Optional) Package source** Parameter is probably the single most important parameter in this step.
+The **(Optional) Package source** Parameter is probably the **single most important parameter in this step**.
 If you're doing this at home, then you might be fine to use the Chocolatey Package Repository which is the default setting.
 However, if you're doing this for a company, please consider using your own package source repository such as [Nexus](https://www.sonatype.com/nexus/repository-pro), [Artifactory](https://jfrog.com/artifactory/) or [MyGet](https://www.myget.org/).

 The Chocolatey package resource is built by the community, for the community and if you're using the community respository for Enterprise or large scale package installation, you are likely to be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
 Be careful, and be kind to the community.